CodeCarrots/snakes/README.md

 Mentors
 -------

-Each snake is run in a separate process, in an enviroment that attempts to provide isolation from other snakes' processes - the goal is for the contestants to win by implementing a better algorithm and not by hacking other snakes ;)
+Each snake is run in a separate process, in an environment that attempts to provide isolation from other snakes' processes - the goal is for the contestants to win by implementing a better algorithm and not by hacking other snakes ;)